wooorm/svg-element-attributes/readme.md

 ### `svgElementAttributes`

-`Object.<Array.<string>>` — Map of lower-case tag-names to an array of lower-case attribute names.
+`Object.<Array.<string>>` — Map of lower-case tag-names to an array of attribute names.

-The object contains one special key: `'*'`, which contains global attributes which apply to all SVG elements.
+The object contains one special key: `'*'`, which contains global attributes that apply to all SVG elements.

 ## License